Jamie Samuelsen, Dead At 48: 5 Fast Facts You Need To Know

-Jamie Samuelsen, a radio personality who has been a fixture in the world of Detroit sports for more than 20 years, according to radio station 97.1 The Ticket, died at the age of 48 on August 1.
+Jamie Samuelsen, a radio personality who has been a fixture in the world of Detroit sports for more than 20 years, died at the age of 48 on August 1, according to radio station 97.1 The Ticket.

 Samuelsen had announced his diagnosis of colon cancer just days earlier on his show, the Jamie & Stoney Show, to the shock and dismay of listeners.
 He is survived by his wife, Christy McDonald, and their three children, Caroline, Josh and Catherine.